 The Tuli Block extends 350km along the Limpopo River, southwest of its confluence with the Shashe River.
 It comprises mixed-use, fenced and unfenced private properties of varying sizes.
 Some are farmed, some hunted, and many offer photographic safaris.
 Rustic bush camps are set beneath ancient fever, Ana, nyala and baobab trees, offering budget escapes for intrepid travellers searching for unspoilt wilderness.

 The most well-known and best-protected portion of Tuli is the Northern Tuli Game Reserve (Notugre) – a collection of 36 private properties to the east of the Tuli Block, including Mashatu Game Reserve, that are jointly managed for conservation and ecotourism.
 It extends across some 720km2 (72,000 hectares), making Notugre one of the largest private game reserves in Southern Africa.

-The reserve is also a cornerstone of the Greater Mapungubwe Transfrontier Conservation Area, which covers nearly 6,000km2 (600, 000 hectares) and centres on the confluence of the Limpopo and Shashe.
-To the south of Tuli, across the Limpopo River international border, is South Africa’s Mapungubwe National Park, once home to the Iron Age kingdom of Mapungubwe.
+The reserve is also a cornerstone of the Greater Mapungubwe Transfrontier Conservation Area, which covers nearly 6,000 km2 (600,000 hectares) and centres on the confluence of the Limpopo and Shashe.
+South Africa’s Mapungubwe National Park is south of Tuli, across the Limpopo River international border, once home to the Iron Age kingdom of Mapungubwe.
 To the north and east, Northern Tuli is contiguous with the Tuli Circle Safari Area in Zimbabwe.

 As might be expected for a region bordering three countries, Tuli is littered with reminders of a turbulent past – from ancient stone tools and San rock paintings to corroded ammunition casings, left over from wars and the passage of hunters.